discord-tickets/docs/docs/using-mysql.md

 A MySQL database is recommended for improved performance and allowing you to have ticket transcripts/archives.
 SQLite is too slow to support storing messages.

+!!! danger "WARNING"

+	For be sure too don't have Sequelize error on bot startup use the 'utf8_unicode_ci' collation for your database.

 ## Edit `.env`

 1. Set `DB_TYPE` to `mysql`